Different types of carabiners

 Before going into the details of different carabiner designs let’s look at the anatomy of a carabiner.

 Steel or aluminium alloys are used for making carabiners.
-Steel carabiners are very durable but unfortunately, it is very heavy thus not preferred by climbers.
+Climbers do not prefer steel carabiners.
+Although steel carabiners are durable.
+Unfortunately, steel carabiners are very heavy.
 Aluminium alloy on the other hand is significantly lighter and its strength is more than sufficient for climbing.

 Carabiner strength certification